 - 3.6.
 The DSL is a senior member of staff, from the leadership team who takes lead responsibility for safeguarding and child protection within each school.
-The DSL will carry out their role in accordance with the responsibilities outlined in Annex B of 'Keeping Children Safe in Education' DfE (2020). - 3.7.
+The DSL will carry out their role in accordance with the responsibilities outlined in Annex C of (Keeping Children Safe in Education DfE (2021). - 3.7.
 The DSL will provide advice and support to other staff on child welfare and child protection matters.
 Any concern for a child's safety or welfare will be recorded in writing and given to the DSL. - 3.8.
 During term time the DSL and or an alternate will always be available (during school hours) for staff in the schools to discuss any safeguarding concerns.
 If in exceptional circumstances, a DSL is not available on the schools' sites in person, we will ensure that they are available via telephone and any other relevant media. - 3.9.
 The DSLs or alternate DSLs at Aylsham Learning Federation will represent our Federation at child protection conferences and core group meetings.
-Through appropriate training, knowledge and experience our DSLs will liaise with Children's Advice and Duty Service (CADS) and other agencies where necessary, and make referrals of suspected abuse to CADS, take part in strategy discussions and other interagency meetings and contribute to the assessment of children. - 3.10.
-The DSLs and alternate DSLs will maintain written records and child protection files ensuring that they are kept confidential and stored securely. - 3.11.
+Through appropriate training, knowledge and experience our DSLs will liaise with Children' Services-and other agencies where necessary, and make referrals of suspected abuse to Children's Services, take part in strategy discussions and other interagency meetings and contribute to the assessment of children. - 3.10.
+The DSLs and alternate DSLs will maintain written records and child protection files ensuring that they are kept confidential and stored securely (see section 7 for more information). - 3.11.
 The DSLs are responsible for ensuring that all staff members and volunteers are aware of our policy and the procedure they need to follow.
-They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction and have been trained within the schools to the agreed school's safeguarding training pack provided by CADS. - 3.12.
+They will ensure that all staff, volunteers and regular visitors have received appropriate child protection information during induction and have been trained within the schools to the agreed school's safeguarding training pack provided by Children's Services.

+- 3.12.
 The DSLs will obtain details of the local authority personal advisor appointed to guide and support a child who is a care leaver. - 3.13.
+The DSLs will work with the Executive Headteacher and senior leaders, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement. - 3.14.
+This will include understanding their academic progress and attainment and maintaining a culture of high aspirations for this cohort and support teaching staff to provide additional academic support or reasonable adjustments to help children who have or have had a social worker reach their potential. - 3.15.
 We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm, as well as educationally disadvantaged in facing barriers to attendance, learning, behaviour and mental health.
 The DSL will use the information that they hold about children with a social worker to make decisions in the best interests of the child's safety, welfare and help promote educational outcomes.
 The DSL will ensure that staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.